kaashin/svelte-store-tools/README.md

 ### Contributing

 Sure.
-Be nkind.
+Be kind.
 I'm new to this!